amandaghassaei/type-checks/README.md

 import { isNumber, isInteger } from '@amandaghassaei/type-checks';
 ```

-*OR* you can add [type-checks.js](https://raw.githubusercontent.com/amandaghassaei/type-checks/main/dist/type-checks.js)to your html directly:
+*OR* you can add [type-checks.js](https://raw.githubusercontent.com/amandaghassaei/type-checks/main/dist/type-checks.js) to your html directly:

 ```html
 <html>